wimberlyw/DungeonGhosts/README.md

  * Would like to add tunnels
  * Would like to make the "Full" rooms that sometimes spawn into secret rooms.
  * Would like to make destructable walls in certain situations.
+# Items for simps
+ * Enemies and combat
+ * Treasure Chests - random treasures
+ * Make a pretty Lobby